-Movement in the Phloem (CIE AS Biology)
+Movement in the Phloem (Cambridge (CIE) AS Biology): Revision Note

 Cara Head

-Movement in the Phloem
+Movement in the phloem

 • Translocation is connected with the transport of assimilates in the phloem tissue